GabeRig/Colorforge-Reforged/README.md

-An Attmept to port [MaxLanana](url)'s ColorFlow from Fabric 1.21.4 to Neoforge 1.21.1
+An Atempt to port [MaxLanana](url)'s ColorFlow from Fabric 1.21.4 to Neoforge 1.21.1

 All credit and original idea goes to Max, and a huge thank to him aswell for letting me try.